AndyWright360/Milestone-Project-1/README.md

 <img src="assets/images/readme/coming-soon-hover.gif">

-*Unrest Beyong Reality - Hover Effect*
+*Unrest Beyond Reality - Hover Effect*

 <img src="assets/images/readme/coming-soon-layout.jpg">

-*Unrest Beyong Reality - Tablet Layout*
+*Unrest Beyond Reality - Tablet Layout*

 </details>

 - This section will act as an advertisement for upcoming events and updates.

 - The 'Unrest Beyond Reality' Halloween event is a limited time offering to encourage customers interested in this feature.

 - The image icons will display further information about the experience as a hover feature.
 This will be for desktop displays only.
 Tablet and phone will display the additional information in a separate container.

-- The colour scheme for the Unrest Beyond Reality event was made red to better match the horror theme and also seperate it from the rest of the site content.
+- The colour scheme for the Unrest Beyond Reality event was made red to better match the horror theme and also separate it from the rest of the site content.

 - Users will be encouraged to keep up to date with the latest events by returning to the website, signing up for membership and subscribing to the newsletter.

 ---